 The Board of Directors does not have a policy addressing whether the same person should serve as both the Chief Executive Officer and Chairman of the Board or if the roles should be separate.
 Our Board believes that it should have the flexibility to make its determination based upon what it considers to be the appropriate leadership structure for the Company at the time.
-Our Board believes that having a single person serving as both Chief Executive Officer and Chairman of the Board, coupled with our use of individual chairmen for each of our Board Committees, provides the best form of leadership for our Company, and accordingly has not deemed it necessary or appropriate to create the position of lead independent director.
+Our Board believes that having a single person serving as both Chief Executive Officer and Chairman of the Board, coupled with our use of individual chairmen for each of our Board Committees, provides the best form of leadership for our Company, and accordingly has not deemed it necessary or appropriate to create the position of lead independent director, in that each Committee Chairman functions in the capacity akin to that of a lead director.
 Combining the Chairman and Chief Executive Officer roles fosters clear accountability, effective decision-making, alignment of our corporate strategies and has served the Company well for many years.
 As our Chief Executive Officer, Mr. Nick A. Caporella is and has been responsible for overseeing the operations of the Company and implementing the Company's corporate strategies.
-The Board believes that the breadth of Mr. Caporella's business experience, successful track record with the Company and his position as founder and controlling shareholder of the Company makes him uniquely qualified to continue to preside over the entire Board, lead its discussions and set its agendas.
+The Board believes that the breadth of Mr. Caporella's business experience, professional and successful track record in all of his undertakings in the Company, along with his position as founder and controlling shareholder of the Company, make him uniquely qualified to continue to preside over the entire Board, lead its strategies and discussions and set its agendas.